 Camera or microphone issues

-If you’ve ever encountered subpar audio or picture quality on your device, it could be that something is blocking these features from functioning as intended.
+If you’ve ever encountered video problems like subpar audio or picture quality on your device, it could be that something is blocking these features from functioning as intended.
 Without even realizing it, we can be covering up our laptop’s microphone or leaving fingerprints on our camera (creating a smudgy view).
 Sometimes the issue is simply a poor-quality webcam, but other times the problem may be a consequence of user error.

 When joining a video conference call from your laptop or phone, it’s possible your device will switch into “power saving” or “low power” mode.
 Upon reaching a certain percentage, low power mode will shut off select features to prevent your battery from draining too quickly.
 While this has its advantages (like cutting down on how often you charge), it can also slow your device’s performance and interfere with video quality.

-What to Do (Before Your Meeting) to Ensure Video Quality Is Up to Par
+6 Things To Do (Before Your Meeting) to Ensure Video Quality Is Up to Par

 When it comes to how to fix the quality of a video, there are a handful of troubleshooting tips that can be implemented.
 By checking on the most common causes of poor video quality prior to your next meeting, you can feel confident you’ll be clearly seen and heard by your fellow team members (and vice versa).